AndrewKillion/statistical_rethinking/README.md

 # Statistical Rethinking with Python and PyMC3

-This is my attempt to convert [Richard McElraeth's](https://github.com/rmcelreath) excellent book [Statistical Rethinking](https://xcelab.net/rm/) from R to Ptyhon as started by [pymc-devs](https://github.com/pymc-devs/pymc-resources/tree/main/Rethinking).
+This is my attempt to convert [Richard McElraeth's](https://github.com/rmcelreath) excellent book [Statistical Rethinking](https://xcelab.net/rm/) from R to Python as started by [pymc-devs](https://github.com/pymc-devs/pymc-resources/tree/main/Rethinking).

 I did my best to preserve the exact colo schemes as well as notation structure as the book so it's easy to follow along.